illydali/proj3-ecomm-react/README.md

 ### Backend
 - Allowing access for different admin levels
 - Adding a quantity overview page for stock keeping
-- Allowing admin to verify that stock is available before comfirming orders
+- Allowing admin to verify that stock is available before confirming orders
 - Allowing admin to edit customer list

 # Technologies